taikiy/kernel/doc/8_memory_management_paging.md

 - `R/W` - Read-Write Bit\
   If this bit is set to 1, the table is readable and writable.
 If this is not set, then this table is read-only.
 Note the WP bit in the CR0 register can allow writing in all cases for the supervisor.
 - `P` - Present Bit\
   If this bit is set to 1, then the table exists in real memory.
-If this table is not available, the kernel set it to 0.
+If this table is not available, the kernel sets it to 0.
 If someone accesses this table, a _Page Fault_ will occur and the kernel is expected to resolve it.

 #### Page Table Entry

-Basically the same as Page Directory Entry structure + `G` flag.
+Basically, the same as Page Directory Entry structure + `G` flag.

 ```
  +-----------------------------------------------------------------------+